-I was born and raised in small town Iowa and currently reside in West Des Moines, Iowa with my husband and two precious dogs - Simba (an adorable Shih Tzu) and Schatzi (a beautiful all-black German Shepherd).
+I was born and raised in small town Iowa and currently reside in West Des Moines, Iowa with my husband and one amazing dog - Schatzi (a beautiful all-black German Shepherd).

 I have an enormous passion for needlework ~ friends and family rarely see me without a needle, my sketch book, or a project of some sort.